Healthy living

 Ultrasun Family SPF30 lotion failed to match the minimum required UVA level in our test, while Morrisons SPF30 sun lotion didn't meet the claimed SPF level.

-From the 13 products that passed, we uncovered seven Best Buy sun creams and two Great Value options worth snapping up for summer.
+From the 13 products that passed our tests, we uncovered seven Best Buy sun creams and two Great Value options worth snapping up now.

 Use our expert advice and recommendations to live your best life every day.